Nawabi-Hamza/JavaScript-4-9-2022/README.md

-oncopy      :for take a copy of file onkeypress  :for type a key word (a,b...) onmouseover :for bring mouse on element
+oncopy      :for take a copy of file onkeypress  :for type a key word (a,b...) onmouseover :for bring mouse on element ononline    :for become online onoffline   :for bacome offline
 Math.random
 Math.floor
 addEventListener('' , function(){